-Scar tissue is essentially the body’s version of a Band-Aid.
+Scar tissue after knee surgery or an injury is essentially the body’s version of a Band-Aid.

 Also known as fascia or connective tissue, scar tissue sticks around after an injury because it helps protect the injured area.

 The tissue can be very sensitive to pain.
 It can also get tight over time and stay tender.

 To get rid of this painful tissue, most people employ a technique called Myofascial Release, more commonly known as a “foam roller”.
 This technique sounds straightforward and easy, and it is.